apache/flink/docs/content/docs/connectors/datastream/kafka.md

     .setStartingOffsets(OffsetsInitializer.committedOffsets())
     // Start from committed offset, also use EARLIEST as reset strategy if committed offset doesn't exist .setStartingOffsets(OffsetsInitializer.committedOffsets(OffsetResetStrategy.EARLIEST))
-    // Start from the first record whose timestamp is greater than or equals a timestamp .setStartingOffsets(OffsetsInitializer.timestamp(1592323200L))
+    // Start from the first record whose timestamp is greater than or equals a timestamp (milliseconds) .setStartingOffsets(OffsetsInitializer.timestamp(1657256176000L))
     // Start from earliest offset
     .setStartingOffsets(OffsetsInitializer.earliest())
     // Start from latest offset